January 14, 2025

 Existing Funding Sources to Support Student Well-Being

-Often, schools don’t realize that they’ve already set budgets to equip students with future-ready skills, like technology, social media, and student well-being initiatives.
+Often, schools and districts don’t realize they already have budgets to equip students with future-ready skills, like technology, social media, and student well-being initiatives.
 These resources can have a positive impact on students, both in and out of the classroom, fostering a supportive classroom environment and student development.
 The budget simply might live under “Digital Citizenship,” “Wellness,“ or “Counseling.”
-Or perhaps it lies with the tech director or leaders of a division of the school.
+Or perhaps it lies with a tech director or division leaders.
 School leaders often have funds for important uses, particularly when the funds can be spent to support the entire school community.

 As schools find solutions that fit their needs and can effectively address the topics that heavily influence students, including technology, social media, and current events, consider these funding sources to ensure that your school can help students build life skills for the modern-day!